kushalprasadjoshi/object-oriented-programming-in-cpp/practicals/04-inline-and-friend-functions/README.md

-# Lab 04: Programming on Member Functions, Inline Functions and Default Arguments (Part 2)
+# Lab 04: Inline Function and Friend Function

 ## Inline Function
 C++ proposes new feature called inline function.
 An inline function is a function that is expanded in line when it is invoked.
 That is the compiler replaces the function call with the corresponding function code.